victorjeman/victorjeman-website/data/posts/content/ahoy-you-beautiful-reader.md

 <h2 id="hi-there">Hi there!</h2>

-Welcome to a “hello world” type of post, hate it, love it, do what you feel, do what makes you happy.
+Welcome to my “hello world” post, hate it, love it, do what you feel, do what makes you happy.

 I’m Jeman, Victor Jeman.
 I was born in Moldova (practically mother Russia) and raised by Romania’s wolves.
 I’ve moved to Romania when I was 15; it was a fun process.
 My superpowers are laziness and **daydreaming**.
 I’m writing this while drinking a glass of wine called “Castel Huniade,” you should try it.